During the reading section of the OET exam, it is likely that you will face many unfamiliar vocabularies.

-In the phrase “by no means the be-all and end-all” we have the word “no”, which, as the most common way of expressing negation in relation to a noun phrase in English, looks very likely as if it’s creating a negative phrase.
-In fact, the entire phrase “by no means” can be seen as having the impact of providing negation such as in the phrases “in no way” or “under no circumstances”.
-Therefore, the effect of adenosine levels is being described as not being something rather than being something, which, as we’ve established, is a crucial difference.
+In the phrase “by no means the be-all and end-all” we have the word “no”.
+This is the most common way of expressing negation.
+In relation to a noun phrase in English, it looks very likely as if it’s creating a negative phrase.
+In fact, the entire phrase “by no means” can be seen as having the impact of providing negation.
+Such as in the phrases “in no way” or “under no circumstances”.
+So the effect of adenosine levels is being described as not being something.
+Rather than being something, which, as we’ve established, is a crucial difference.

 Do you want to practice reading with our OET mock exams?
 Click the link to get access to them: www.swooshenglish.com/oet-mock-exams

 Connectors are words or phrases which help to determine the relationship between sentences or clauses.
 If we can find a connector near our unknown phrase, then we can detect its relationship to a preceding or following phrase.